 Clubhouse, an exclusive networking app featuring voice-only chatrooms, has become another Internet star.
-While the curious are still scouring the Internet for an invite, many early users start reporting a series of connection issues, including the SSL Error.
+While the curious are still scouring the Internet for an invite, many early users have started reporting a series of connection issues, including the “Poor connection try to find a stronger signal” error or SSL Error.
 If you happen to be one of them, don’t worry.
 Here’re some fixes you can try.

 Table of contents

 Switch between cellular and Wi-Fi

 If you’re on a wireless connection, try switching to a cellular network (e.g. 4G or 5G), and vice versa.

 This is because different network providers have their own configurations on traffic control and DNS settings.
 Cellular network represents an infrastructure that carries tens of thousands of mobile users, thus it tends to have a more stable but slower connection than broadband does.